What is Bearer Share?

 - There are a lot of communication issues involved in the case of these shares since there is a lack of record-keeping (registry), and also, the current owner of the same remains unidentified.
 For example- an entity is unable to notify its equity holders about the general meeting.

 - Banking institutions also discourage entities that use bearer shares.
 It is because of the fact there is not even a single way of knowing that when the entity’s ownership can change and as a result of which, the bank will feel exposed to various unknown risks.

 - The identity of the current owner remains unidentified as the same is not provided on the share certificate.
 This makes it difficult and almost impossible for somebody to provide proof of ownership of the bearer shares.

-- The criminals and fraudsters have realized these loopholes and accordingly misused them for a longer period of time.
-Some fraudsters have even used them for the purpose of avoiding transfer taxes, fund terrorist activity, shield money laundering, etc.
+- The criminals and fraudsters have realized these loopholes and accordingly misused them for a longer period.
+Some fraudsters have even used them to avoid transfer taxes, fund terrorist activity, shield money laundering, etc.

-- There were multiple tax problems associated with bearer shares and as a result of which the fraudsters used this as a golden opportunity for the purpose of evading taxes.
+- There were multiple tax problems associated with bearer shares, and as a result of which the fraudsters used this as a golden opportunity to evade taxes.

-Bearer shares allow the privacy of the owner, ease of transfer and help in the maximization of liquidity too.
-The name of the owner of these shares is mentioned as “the bearer”.
-These shares no longer exist as these have always been a challenge for tax authorities since these were wrongly used by fraudsters for tax evasion purposes.
+Bearer shares allow the privacy of the owner, ease of transfer, and help in the maximization of liquidity too.
+The name of the owner of these shares is mentioned as “the bearer.”
+These shares no longer exist as these have always been a challenge for tax authorities since fraudsters wrongly use these for tax evasion purposes.

-This has been a guide to what is bearer share and it’s meaning.
+This article has been a guide to what is a bearer share, and it’s meaning.
 Here we discuss risk involved in bearer share along with its uses, issues, advantages & disadvantages.
 You can learn more about accounting from the following articles –